qtumproject/documents/en/Qtum-on-Raspberry-Pi/README.md

 ### Changelog:

-- Upgrade to Debian Buster 10.1 release
+- Upgrade to Debian Buster 10.2 release
+- Qtum 0.18.2
-- Qtum 0.18.1
+- New Desktop UI for Qtum Wallet
+- Qtumsetup tool for staking

 ## Download links